demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-computer-isolation-get
 ***
 Returns a fine-grained isolation status for a computer.
 The available flag is set to true if isolation can be performed on the computer.
 Status will be set to one of - not_isolated, pending_start, isolated and pending_stop.
-Isolation must be enabled within the computer's Policy, this can be done through the instance.
-Log in to your account -> Management -> Policies -> Choose the relevant policy -> Edit -> Advanced Settings -> Endpoint Isolation -> Allow Endpoint Isolation
+Isolation must be enabled within the computer's policy.
+This can be done through the instance.
+Log in to your account -> Management -> Policies -> Choose the relevant policy -> Edit -> Advanced Settings -> Endpoint Isolation -> Allow Endpoint Isolation.

 #### Base Command